vicmmont/lighthouse/lighthouse-core/scripts/lantern/collect/README.md

 But you'll really need a privileged key to run the collection in a reasonable amount of time.

+Note: to actually run this, you want a better key than the default.
+Ask @connorjclark for it.

 ## Lighthouse Version

 Check what version of Lighthouse WPT is using.
 You should use the same version of lighthouse for the desktop collection.